-In Part I of this series we took a look at the contracting parties to a loan agreement and the commercial details of a loan.
+In Part I of this series we took a look at the contracting parties to a loan agreement as well as the commercial details of a loan.
 In Part 2, we looked at important loan terms like representations, warranties, undertakings, qualifications and exceptions.
 Now, we look into default provisions.

-With the contracting parties’ focus on the commercial details and operational workability of the loan, they seldom spend time on default provisions.
+With the focus of the contracting parties on the commercial details and operational workability of the loan, they seldom spend time on default provisions.

-This unconcerned attitude has caused many a lender and borrower to find their interests unprotected, and the lending relationship – in particular the existence of a default – to become the centrepiece of litigation.
+This unconcerned attitude has caused many a lender and borrower to find their interests unprotected, and the lending relationship – in particular the existence of a default – becoming the centrepiece of litigation.

-Default provisions generally include a detailed list of events and circumstances which, when they occur, will constitute an event of default for purposes of the loan; and the remedies available to lenders in such instances.
+Default provisions generally include a detailed list of events and circumstances which, when they occur, will constitute an event of default for purposes of the loan;as well as the remedies available to lenders in such instances.

 Events of default

-Events of default are included in loan agreements to allow the lender the right to re-evaluate the risk profile of the borrower and the loan, and should it wish, to take advantage of the remedies available under the loan agreement and in law.
+Events of default are included in loan agreements to allow the lender the right to re-evaluate the risk profile of the borrower and the loan, and should they so wish, to take advantage of the remedies available under the loan agreement and in law.

 The standard events of default required by lenders include:

-It is important that events of default clauses strike a fair balance between the parties’ interests, for example to avoid the borrower being unable to optimally conduct its business fearing a premature repayment responsibility or the lender realising that its risk has become commercially or financially unviable.
+It is important that events of default clauses strike a fair balance between the parties’ interests, for example, to avoid the borrower being unable to optimally conduct their business fearing a premature repayment responsibility or the lender realising that their risk has become commercially or financially unviable.

-When a borrower becomes aware that an event of default has occurred, it will usually be obliged to notify the lender of such event and provide information on the event and any steps taken to remedy the breach.
+When a borrower becomes aware that an event of default has occurred,theywill usually be obliged to notify the lender of such event and provide information on the event, as well as any steps taken to remedy the breach.

-If an event of default occurs, a lender will have various remedies available to it, including the ability to, without any prejudice to any other rights it may have under applicable law:
+If an event of default occurs, a lender will have various remedies available to them, including the ability to, without any prejudice to any other rights they may have under applicable law: